-Director since 2013 Director Qualifications Age: 65 Mr. Giles brings more than 30 years of financial proficiency and business leadership in the retail products Board Committees: industry and skills as chief financial officer of a public company.
+Director since 2013 Director Qualifications Age: 65 Mr. Ciles brings more than 20 years of financial proficional and business leadership in the retail products Board Committees: Audit and Talent & Compensation Mr. Giles brings more than 30 years of financial proficiency and business leadership in the retail products industry and skills as chief financial officer of a public company.
 He provides unique insights into the strategic, risk management, governance and financial issues facing public companies in a consumer-facing industry.
-Other Public Company Boards: Floor & Decor Holdings, Inc. and Constellation Brands, Inc. industry.
+Other Public Company Boards: Floor & Decor Holdings, Inc. and Constellation Brands, Inc.